 How do you know as a team leader if you have an engaging remote culture?
 One great way to start is to ask employees.
 Listening to your employees.
 The best way to do that is by showing them you care about their opinions, allowing them to open up and share their thoughts with you.

-The recently conducted study revealed that around 91% of employees looked forward to a closer relationship with their colleagues, whereas 85% of employees believed they could engage more with remote employees.
+The recently conducted study revealed that around 91% of employees looked forward to a closer relationship at workplace with their colleagues, whereas 85% of employees believed they could engage more with remote employees.

 This makes them feel appreciated and respected.
 Moreover, you build a foundation for trust by demonstrating openness, honesty, and a willingness to be a team player.
 More broadly, your team trusts that you will treat them as individuals, make independent judgments, and follow up on their suggestions.